warrigal24/seeker-of-magic/README.md

 No, you suspect that the cave contains magic.
 There's only one way to find out for sure and that's to go there!

 This is a traditional text adventure that was originally written for the [Adventuron CaveJam](https://itch.io/jam/cavejam), 31 August to 23 September 2019.
-The game can be played at [Seeker of Magic](https://warrigal.itch.io/seeker-of-magic).

 ## Release notes